brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 }
 ```

 [**Mixed precision representation**](https://arxiv.org/abs/1710.03740) allows for calculus with value types (parameters, activations, accumulators) stored with different numerical representations, leading to a reduction of memory and compute time.
 It can be enabled by adding the `fp16` entry [in the config](https://www.deepspeed.ai/docs/config-json/#fp16-training-options).
 As a side note, the `amp` config entry also enables mixed precision training that follows the [NVIDIA Apex](https://nvidia.github.io/apex/) implementation i.e. with the `O0` to `O3` opimization levels.
 However, [it is not compatible with ZeRO](https://www.deepspeed.ai/docs/config-json/#automatic-mixed-precision-amp-training-options), therefore we won't use it.
 The [`fp16` is equivalent to APEX optimization level O2](https://www.deepspeed.ai/docs/config-json/#fp16-training-options), and according to the [documentation](https://www.deepspeed.ai/docs/config-json/#fp16-training-options), "if you want to use ZeRO (currently) you must use this mode".
-We will enable it with the entry `"fp16: { enabled: true }` that is equivalent to the following default values:
+We can enable it with the entry `"fp16: { enabled: true }` that is equivalent to the following default values:

 ```json
 {